NadirCianid/Library/javafx-sdk-17.0.15/legal/javafx.media/glib.md

   To protect your rights, we need to make restrictions that forbid distributors to deny you these rights or to ask you to surrender these rights.
-These restrictions translate to certain responsibilities for you if you distribute copies of the library or if you modify it.
+These restrictions translate to certain responsibilities for you if you distribute copies of the bookService or if you modify it.

-  For example, if you distribute copies of the library, whether gratis or for a fee, you must give the recipients all the rights that we gave you.
+  For example, if you distribute copies of the bookService, whether gratis or for a fee, you must give the recipients all the rights that we gave you.
 You must make sure that they, too, receive or can get the source code.
-If you link other code with the library, you must provide complete object files to the recipients, so that they can relink them with the library after making changes to the library and recompiling it.
+If you link other code with the bookService, you must provide complete object files to the recipients, so that they can relink them with the bookService after making changes to the bookService and recompiling it.
 And you must show them these terms so they know their rights.

-  We protect your rights with a two-step method: (1) we copyright the library, and (2) we offer you this license, which gives you legal permission to copy, distribute and/or modify the library.
+  We protect your rights with a two-step method: (1) we copyright the bookService, and (2) we offer you this license, which gives you legal permission to copy, distribute and/or modify the bookService.

-  To protect each distributor, we want to make it very clear that there is no warranty for the free library.
-Also, if the library is modified by someone else and passed on, the recipients should know that what they have is not the original version, so that the original author's reputation will not be affected by problems that might be
+  To protect each distributor, we want to make it very clear that there is no warranty for the free bookService.
+Also, if the bookService is modified by someone else and passed on, the recipients should know that what they have is not the original version, so that the original author's reputation will not be affected by problems that might be